AnkurDebnath35/FinanceResearchAgent/README.md

 OLLAMA_BASE_URL=http://localhost:11434
 ```
 ---
-4️⃣ Run the FastAPI Server: Start the FastAPI server to expose the research endpoint:
+**4️⃣ Run the FastAPI Server**
+Start the FastAPI server to expose the research endpoint:
 ```bash
 uvicorn fastapi_app:app --host 0.0.0.0 --port 8500 --reload

 ```
+**Access the FastAPI Documentation:**
-Access the FastAPI Documentation: Once the server is running, navigate to http://localhost:8500/docs to view the interactive API documentation provided by FastAPI.
+Once the server is running,
+navigate to http://localhost:8500/docs to view the interactive API documentation provided by FastAPI.

-5️⃣ Run the Chainlit App
+**5️⃣ Run the Chainlit App**
 ```shell
 chainlit run app.py --host 0.0.0.0 --port 8000
 ```
 Access it at http://localhost:8000 🚀

-6️⃣ Using the FastAPI Endpoint
+**6️⃣ Using the FastAPI Endpoint**
 The FastAPI server provides an endpoint to perform financial research.

 Endpoint: ```/run_research```